heydarbadirli/hbcraft-contracts/finance/marketplace/ERC1155/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ### Contract Introduction
-The contract allows you to easily setup an ERC1155 store with dynamic pricing mechanism.
-Thanks to this contract you can list your assets priced in a `BASE_TOKEN` while letting the buyers to purchase them in a `QUOTE_TOKEN`.
+The contract lets you easily set up an ERC1155 store with a dynamic pricing mechanism.
+Thanks to this contract, you can list your assets priced in a `BASE_TOKEN` while allowing the buyers to purchase them in a `QUOTE_TOKEN`.
 The listing prices are automatically converted and displayed in the `QUOTE_TOKEN`.

 ---
 ### Key Features